top of page

 Medical detoxification for addiction

 Standards are specified when dealing with detoxification, assessments, procedures and qualification of medical professionals.
-A general practitioner, professional nurses, psychologists and psychiatrist must be involved with assessment processes and reviews.
+A general practitioner, professional nurses, psychologists and psychiatrists must be involved with assessment processes and reviews.

 4. Treatment Plans